 Fava bean is similar to Lima bean, and they are flat.
-They are sometimes also known as English Beans, European Beans, Pigeon Peas, Tick Beans, Tick Peas, and even Windsor Beans, many of these names also refer to different varieties that produce slightly different sized or colored beans.
+They are sometimes also known as English Beans, European Beans, Pigeon Peas, Tick Beans, Tick Peas, and even Windsor Beans, many of these names also refer to different varieties that produce slightly different-sized or colored beans.

-Vicia faba in different cultures and food:
+In cultures and food:

 How to grow Vicia faba: